-My total cost to set all of this up was around $900 USD.
-But payback was only around 3 months.
+My total cost to set all of this up was around $800 USD.
+But payback was only around 5 in the early days months.
+It is a little longer now that the IOT price bounces around.
 Imagine how much you could make with 10 helium miners.
 It could be a real business idea.

 Let me know in the comments below what LoRa antenna you are using and your mining tips & tricks.